J9-tops/hng13-stage-2-ticket-manager-twig/README.md

 - Authentication screens: Sign In and Sign Up with client-side validation (`templates/auth/login.html.twig`, `templates/auth/signup.html.twig`).
 - Dashboard overview with cards for ticket stats and navigation to Tickets screen (`templates/dashboard.html.twig` and `templates/layouts/dashboard-layout.html.twig`).
 - Ticket management screen with modal components in `templates/components/modals/` for create/update/delete flows.
-- Session-based authentication and JSON file-based storage for users and tickets.
+- Session-based authentication and localstorage-based storage for users and tickets.

 ## How to run (local)